slap42/slap42/README.md

 I'll be uploading .exe files etc to itch.io at some point when more features are implemented.

+## Hamachi Network

+To join the game while I'm live, you can join this Hamachi network:

+Hamachi network: slap42
+Password: slap42

 ## Links

 Github: https://github.com/slap42/slap42